UK Bodysurfing Association C.I.C.

 Anyone who wishes to join the UK Bodysurfing Association should go to Memberships (please note that membership is intended primarily for bodysurfers based in the U.K).

-All members of the UK Bodysurfing Association will be invited to regular Meet Ups which are held at various beaches around SW England.
-Feel free to come along for a taster session prior to joining.
+All members of the UK Bodysurfing Association can attend regular Meet Ups which are taking part in their area.
+Feel free to also come along for a taster session prior to joining.

-It is intended that a proportion of membership fees will go towards the organising costs for the U.K. Bodysurfing Championships.
+It is intended that a proportion of membership fees may go towards the organising costs for the U.K. Bodysurfing Championships.

 Information regarding past and future Meet Ups, and the Members blog can be found within the members only section of the website (log in required).

-Information regarding forthcoming Meet Ups is passed on to members via e-mail and advertised on the UK Bodysurfing Association Facebook Page – Events.
+Information regarding any ad-hoc Meet Ups taking place can be passed on by current members to other members via social media/ Facebook on the UK Bodysurfing Association Facebook Page – Events as well as being promoted by via e-mail.

 Jack Middleton –